2019 Direct Purchase

 This competition is now closed.
-The Call for 2018 Direct Purchase applications will be announced in 2018.
+The Call for 2020 Direct Purchase applications will be announced in 2020.

 Are you on the list?
-Email email@example.com with the subject line “subscribe” and receive emails about Direct Purchase, Public Art commissions and gallery programming.
+Email email@example.com with the subject line “subscribe” and receive emails about Direct Purchase, public art commissions and gallery programming.

-All eligible applications are reviewed by a peer assessment committee based on artistic merit, regional importance and innovation, and conservation and maintenance requirements.
+All eligible applications are reviewed by a peer assessment committee based on artistic merit, regional importance, innovation, and conservation and maintenance requirements.
 Recommendations for purchase are made by a peer assessment committee based on available funds.
 The composition of each committee aims to balance representation of artistic specialization, practice, style, and philosophy, as well as fair representation of official languages, gender, geographic areas, and culture-specific communities.
 Peer assessment committee members are chosen based on their knowledge and experience, fair and objective opinions, ability to articulate ideas, and ability to work in a team environment.
 Members of the committee change for every program.
 City employees are responsible for the selection of peer assessment committee members.
 If you are interested in participating as a peer assessment committee member, please contact us.

 The City of Ottawa supports cultural activity that is inclusive of Ottawa's diverse community, including people from diverse ancestries, abilities, ages, countries of origin, cultures, genders, incomes, languages, races and sexual orientations.
 The City of Ottawa recognizes the Algonquin Anishinabe Nation as Ottawa’s Indigenous Host Nation.
-Applications from artists and representatives of diverse origins including First Nations, Inuit and Métis are welcome and encouraged.
+On February 28, 2018, City Council approved a Reconciliation Plan in response to the Truth and Reconciliation Commission.
+One of the commitments is to acquire more art from Indigenous artists into the City of Ottawa Art Collection.
+Applications from artists and representatives of diverse origins, First Nations, Inuit and Métis are welcome and encouraged.
 The City of Ottawa recognizes both official languages as having the same rights, status and privileges.

 - Participants must be professional artists or representatives of professional artists such as a gallery or an estate